-During the year ended December 31, 2014, SIR converted 850,000 of its Class A GP Units in the Partnership into 850,000 Fund units and sold these Fund units.
-In accordance with the exchange agreement, the Fund converted the 850,000 Class A GP units received into 850,000 Class A LP Units.
-These newly issued Class A LP Units have been recognized in the statements of partners' interest at the carrying value of \$8,456,949 for the year ended December 31, 2014.
+During the year ended December 31, 2016, SIR converted 750,000 of its Class A GP Units into 750,000 Fund units and sold these Fund units.
+In accordance with the exchange agreement, the Fund converted the 750,000 Class A GP units received into 750,000 Class A LP Units.
+These newly issued Class A LP Units are recognized in the statements of partners' interest at the carrying value of the Class A GP units of \$7,988,197.

-As the Fund's interest in the Partnership has increased, these transactions were not dilutive to the Fund.
+As the Fund's interest in the Partnership has increased, this transaction was not dilutive to the Fund.